accrescent/accrescent/README.md

 Android security model and provide timely and secure app updates from a repository with strict minimum security requirements.

-Accrescent aims to provide a accessible app store with modern security features and strict minimum requirements for apps in its repository.
+Accrescent aims to provide an accessible app store with modern security features and strict minimum requirements for apps in its repository.

 ## Trademark